A look back at the week's political news in Scotland, Wales and Northern Ireland.

 • The Orange Order rejected new proposals for dealing with contentious parades.

 • Home secretary Theresa May suspended the use of stop and search powers by the Police Service of Northern Ireland.

 “At a time when public spending is under unprecedented pressure, it would be regrettable if the UK Government persisted with an unfair, outdated and arbitrary system for allocating funding to the devolved nations.”

 Gerald Holtham calling for a fairer funding system for WalesLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.